DDiPuma/bankSimulator/README.md

 - Python 3.x (might run on 2.x, but it is unsupported)
 - pytest (runs tests and integrates cleanly with Travis-CI)
 - matplotlib

+The example software can be run with 'python src/main.py' in this folder, or 'python3 src/main.py', depending on which Python version is installed and linked. matplotlib must be installed for Python 3.
+Some unit tests need pytest to execute, and pytest is the most efficient way to run all the tests at once.